NYC Estate Planning Attorneys

 Everyone deserves the peace of mind of knowing your final wishes will be honored should you become incapacitated or pass away.
 Estate planning gives you the chance to decide what will happen to your property, who will care for your children, and who will act on your behalf.
 Without an estate plan, state law decides for you.

 At Raiser & Kenniff, P.C., we believe a worry-free lifestyle is invaluable.
 To that end, we help individuals from all walks of life use powerful legal instruments to protect their interests and take control of their futures.
-Our New York estate planning lawyers have over 100 years of combined experience and a complete understanding of all relevant laws.
+Our NYC estate planning lawyers have over 100 years of combined experience and a complete understanding of all relevant laws.
 When you come to us for help, you will work one-on-one with one of our attorneys, who will review your planning goals and implement tools that address all of your concerns.
 Our team is committed to serving your needs and can help you make changes to your plan throughout your lifetime.

 Building an estate plan takes more than writing your will, which is important but has certain limitations.
 A comprehensive estate plan will coordinate multiple documents that work together to accomplish your objectives.
 Many people do not realize the extent of what these powerful instruments can facilitate when properly implemented.
 Our team at Raiser & Kenniff, P.C. can help you explore your options and develop a custom plan.

 Our NYC estate planning attorneys can assist you with many types of documents and tools, including: